Strategies to support executive functioning in primary school aged children with FASD

 Executive Functioning & FASD

+The below table outlines some common executive functioning challenges and provides teaching and learning strategies to address them.
 Some strategies focus on environmental modifications, such as reducing distractions, adjusting class plans, or altering routines.
-Other focus on direct interventions that help the student develop their own routines and systems.
-Implementing environmental interventions is important, but supporting long-term executive functioning skills can also help a child with FASD succeed beyond the classroom environment.
+Others focus on building skills that help the student develop their own routines and systems to support executive functioning.

 • Seat the student closer to the teacher to allow for closer supervision and modelling of appropriate times to talk